Moesif/moesif-rack/README.md

 #### identify_user

 Optional.
-identify_user is a function that takes env, headers, and body as arguments and returns a user_id string.
+identify_user is a Proc that takes env, headers, and body as arguments and returns a user_id string.
 This helps us attribute requests to unique users.
 Even though Moesif can automatically retrieve the user_id without this, this is highly recommended to ensure accurate attribution.

 ```ruby